-If you polled personal injury lawyers who handle car accident cases, most would chose Allstate as the “worst of the worst” among insurance companies to deal with on accident claims.
+If you polled personal injury lawyers who handle car accident cases, most would choose Allstate as the “worst of the worst” among insurance companies to deal with on accident claims.

 I also think Allstate claims adjusters, to their credit, are less likely to fold just because a lawsuit is filed.
-Allstate is going to pay more – as any insurance company is – as the case gets closer to trial but this insurer does not have the reflexive “settlement failed, suit has been filed, let’s now make a decent offer” response that is becoming the new SOP.
+Allstate will pay more – as any insurance company is – as the case gets closer to trial but this insurer does not have the reflexive “settlement failed, suit has been filed, let’s now make a decent offer” response that is becoming the new SOP.

-This trend seems to be in vogue.
-A number of insurance companies, most notably GEICO, Progressive, and State Farm (if you are dealing with Team 21 or Team 22 in Maryland), make counsel sue their clients in order to receive a reasonable offer.
-Their claims adjusters are more likely to come up with something reasonable to settle the claim before suit is filed.
+This trend seems in vogue.
+Several insurance companies, most notably GEICO, Progressive, and State Farm (if you are dealing with Team 21 or Team 22 in Maryland), make counsel sue their clients to receive a reasonable offer.
+Their claims adjusters are more likely to come up with something reasonable to settle before they file suit.
 That does not mean our lawyers don’t have to file a lot of lawsuits in their cases.
 But it often makes it a little tougher call for our clients to make.

 The bad rap on the “good hands” people is in part because they are big.
 Insurance companies are inherently reviled – as they should be! — and there is more of Allstate to hate than many other insurance companies: Their claims adjusters receive six million – six million! – car accident, property and bodily injury claims a year, paying out $15 billion in claims.
 It has a strong market share in Maryland.

-As a result of being big, the “good hands” people also get the press.
+Because of being big, the “good hands” people also get the press.
 Famously, Allstate claims practices infamously changed in the 90s when Allstate hired the consulting giant McKinsey & Co. to overhaul its claims practices.
-In a PR screw-up that I bet has cost Allstate millions of dollars, McKinsey used boxing gloves in a slide presentation to Allstate claims representatives to symbolize the Allstate philosophy.
+In a PR screw-up that I bet costed Allstate millions of dollars, McKinsey used boxing gloves in a slide presentation to Allstate claims representatives to symbolize the Allstate philosophy.

-Another piece of advice McKinsey gave, which really resonated with claimants after the advice was implemented, is stalling those claims where the victim did not rollover on settlement.
-This advice was given 15 years ago but this insurer still uses it in far too many cases today.
-Its claims adjusters commonly continue to stall and delay to hope to wear down third party claims and often uninsured motorist claims made by its’ own insureds.
-But, let’s be realistic: every insurance company does this.
+Another piece of advice McKinsey gave, which really resonated with claimants after the advice was implemented, is stalling those claims where the victim did not roll over on settlement.
+This advice was given 15 years ago, but this insurer still uses it in far too many cases today.
+Its claims adjusters commonly continue to stall and delay hoping to wear down third party claims and often uninsured motorist claims made by its own insureds.
+But let’s be realistic: every insurance company does this.
 You just notice this company a little more because they are the elephant in the room.

-Another complaint against this insurer in particular is its use of Colossus, a computer system that takes human beings out of the equation and calculates injury settlements based on factors such as the severity of the injury, the age of the victim, and the victim’s accident lawyers’ record of filing suit and taking cases to trial.
+Another complaint against this insurer is its use of Colossus, a computer system that takes human beings out of the equation and calculates injury settlements based on factors such as the severity of the injury, the age of the victim, and the victim’s accident lawyers’ record of suing and taking cases to trial.

 If you have been injured in an automobile accident in Maryland, and you have a question about your claim, call us at 800-553-8082 or get a free online claim consultation.